 Saying that licensing is a dominant marketing and retail force might be an understatement.
 In 2014, licensing accounted for $241.5 billion in the global marketplace.
 However, that’s not to say other marketing channels should be neglected or not used at all.
 It’s very important that businesses still maintain a strong webpage by implementing great SEO tactics as well as rolling out annual marketing campaigns, especially when they’re launching new products and services.

-The LIMA Annual Global Study (which was released for the first time evedreamstimemedium_60800401r this year), showed that entertainment/character licensing comprised the biggest piece of pie, totaling 44.4% (over $107 billion).
+The LIMA Annual Global Study (which was released for the first time ever this year), showed that entertainment/character licensing comprised the biggest piece of pie, totaling 44.4% (over $107 billion).
 That is not difficult to imagine considering the inundation of licensed merchandise each year associated with feature films, television shows and other forms of entertainment.
 (A great example is the licensing program developed as a part of the “Despicable Me” feature film franchise, as featured in Variety).

 In contrast, corporate brands took up 22% of the pie, with fashion (12%), sports (10.8%) and publishing (5.3%) rounding out the categories above 2%.